hemantaph/gwsnr/docs/autoapi/gwsnr/core/index.rst

    .. py:method:: optimal_snr_with_interpolation(mass_1=30.0, mass_2=29.0, luminosity_distance=100.0, theta_jn=0.0, psi=0.0, phase=0.0, geocent_time=1246527224.169434, ra=0.0, dec=0.0, a_1=0.0, a_2=0.0, output_jsonfile=False, gw_param_dict=False)

-      Function to calculate SNR using bicubic interpolation of precomputed partial-scaled SNR coefficients.
+      Calculate SNR (for non-spinning or aligned-spin) using bicubic interpolation of precomputed coefficients.

-      This method provides fast SNR calculation by interpolating precomputed partial-scaled SNR values across a grid of intrinsic parameters (total mass, mass ratio, and optionally aligned spins).
+      Fast SNR calculation method using interpolated partial-scaled SNR values across intrinsic parameter grids.
+Supports no-spin and aligned-spin configurations with Numba or JAX acceleration for population studies.
-      The interpolation is performed using either Numba-accelerated or JAX-accelerated functions depending on the :attr:`~snr_method` setting.
-This approach is particularly efficient for large-scale population studies and parameter estimation.

-      The method handles parameter validation, ensures masses are within interpolation bounds, and computes antenna response patterns for each detector.
-For systems outside the mass range, SNR values are set to zero.

       :Parameters:

-          **mass_1** : `numpy.ndarray` or `float`
+          **mass_1** : array_like or float, default=30.0
-              Primary mass of the binary in solar masses.
-Default is 30.0.
+              Primary mass in solar masses.

-          **mass_2** : `numpy.ndarray` or `float`
+          **mass_2** : array_like or float, default=29.0
-              Secondary mass of the binary in solar masses.
-Default is 29.0.
+              Secondary mass in solar masses.

-          **luminosity_distance** : `numpy.ndarray` or `float`
+          **luminosity_distance** : array_like or float, default=100.0
-              Luminosity distance of the binary in Mpc.
-Default is 100.0.
+              Luminosity distance in Mpc.

-          **theta_jn** : `numpy.ndarray` or `float`
+          **theta_jn** : array_like or float, default=0.0
-              Inclination angle between total angular momentum and line of sight in radians.
-Default is 0.0.
+              Inclination angle in radians.

-          **psi** : `numpy.ndarray` or `float`
+          **psi** : array_like or float, default=0.0
-              Gravitational wave polarization angle in radians.
-Default is 0.0.
+              Polarization angle in radians.

-          **phase** : `numpy.ndarray` or `float`
+          **phase** : array_like or float, default=0.0
-              Gravitational wave phase at coalescence in radians.
-Default is 0.0.
+              Coalescence phase in radians.

-          **geocent_time** : `numpy.ndarray` or `float`
+          **geocent_time** : array_like or float, default=1246527224.169434
-              GPS time of coalescence at geocenter in seconds.
-Default is 1246527224.169434.
+              GPS coalescence time at geocenter in seconds.

-          **ra** : `numpy.ndarray` or `float`
+          **ra** : array_like or float, default=0.0
-              Right ascension of the source in radians.
-Default is 0.0.
+              Right ascension in radians.

-          **dec** : `numpy.ndarray` or `float`
+          **dec** : array_like or float, default=0.0
-              Declination of the source in radians.
-Default is 0.0.
+              Declination in radians.

-          **a_1** : `numpy.ndarray` or `float`
+          **a_1** : array_like or float, default=0.0
-              Dimensionless aligned spin component of the primary object (only used for aligned-spin interpolation types).
-Default is 0.0.
+              Primary aligned spin component (for aligned-spin methods only).

-          **a_2** : `numpy.ndarray` or `float`
+          **a_2** : array_like or float, default=0.0
-              Dimensionless aligned spin component of the secondary object (only used for aligned-spin interpolation types).
-Default is 0.0.
+              Secondary aligned spin component (for aligned-spin methods only).

-          **gw_param_dict** : `dict` or `bool`
+          **gw_param_dict** : dict or bool, default=False
-              Dictionary containing all gravitational wave parameters as key-value pairs.
-              If provided, takes precedence over individual parameter arguments.
-Default is False.
+              Parameter dictionary.
+If provided, overrides individual arguments.

-          **output_jsonfile** : `str` or `bool`
+          **output_jsonfile** : str or bool, default=False
-              If string, saves the SNR results to a JSON file with the given filename.
-              If True, saves to 'snr.json'.
-If False, no file output.
-Default is False.
+              Save results to JSON file.
+If True, saves as 'snr.json'.

       :Returns:

-          **optimal_snr** : `dict`
+          dict
-              Dictionary containing SNR values for each detector and network SNR.
-              Keys include detector names (e.g., 'L1', 'H1', 'V1') and 'snr_net'.
+              SNR values for each detector and network SNR.
+Keys are detector names ('H1', 'L1', 'V1', etc.) and 'snr_net'.
+Systems outside mass bounds have zero SNR.
-              Values are numpy arrays of SNR values corresponding to input parameters.
-              Systems with total mass outside [mtot_min, mtot_max] have SNR set to zero.